mrzwang/mrzwang/README.md

 ---

 ### Computer Use Agentic AI

-**Description:** Developing an autonomous browser interaction system using both AutoGen framework and Azure's Computer Use Preview API.
-This project enables AI models to navigate web interfaces through a sophisticated action handling system supporting clicks, typing, scrolling, and keyboard shortcuts.
-The implementation features custom Hugging Face model integration with function-calling capabilities, safety checks for user approval, screenshot-based visual feedback loops, and automatic tab management.
-The system maintains context awareness through URL tracking and provides detailed reasoning summaries, creating a human-in-the-loop experience where AI can perform web tasks while allowing human supervision.
-The architecture supports both streaming and synchronous completions with configurable model parameters, providing a foundation for research into autonomous web navigation capabilities.
-**Note:** Source code is not publicly available at this time.
+Developed an autonomous browser interaction agent using AutoGen and Azure's Computer Use API.
+Built screenshot-based perception and action loops supporting browser navigation, custom model integration, safety checks, and human-in-the-loop approval for supervised web task automation.

 </details>